||FileAccessErrorView v1.32 - Show file access errors (open / read / write / delete ) on Windows

-FileAccessErrorView is a diagnostic tool for Windows that displays information about errors occur while programs running on your system
+FileAccessErrorView is a diagnostic tool for Windows that displays information about file access errors occur while programs running on your system

 try to open/read/write/delete a file.

 FileAccessErrorView displays the filename that the application tried to open/read/write/delete, the process id/name of the application,

 the error code (NTSTATUS code), the description of the error code, the number of times that this error occurred, and the timestamp of this error.

 This tool works on any version of Windows, starting from Windows Vista and up to Windows 11.
 Both 32-bit and 64-bit systems are supported.

 Elevation ('Run As Administrator') is required to use this tool.

 - Version 1.32:

 - Added 'Black Background' option (Under the View menu).
 When it's turned on, the main table is displayed in black background and white text, instead of default system colors.